20 May Who, What, Rare: Where to Find Hard-to-Find Succulents

-(Be sure to check out our Spring 2016 succulent show recaps for more sources and inspiration.)
+(Be sure to check out our Spring 2016 succulent show recaps for more sources for rare succulents and inspiration.)

 Instead of meeting for coffee, we met over plants.
 Makes sense, though, right — when you’re breaking the IRL ice with one of your most interesting garden friends on Instagram?